 End users have a critical role in holding ICANN accountable.
 Their expertise, knowledge and experience are needed in various review processes.

-Specifically, end users are directly impacted by the Organizational Review of the ALAC and the wider At-Large Community.
+Specifically, end users are directly impacted by the Organizational Review of At-Large Community.
 Recommendations developed from this Review, once implemented, will likely bring about improvements to the At-Large Community, impacting on the representation, participation, and influence of end users in ICANN.

-S
+WHOIS / Registration Directory Services

 Summary

 Every year, millions of individuals, businesses, organizations and governments register domain names.
 Each one must provide identifying and contact information which may include: name, address, email, phone number, and administrative and technical contacts.
 This information is often referred to as “WHOIS data.”

-But the WHOIS service is not a single, centrally-operated database.
+WHOIS service is not a single, centrally-operated database.
 Instead, the data is managed by independent entities known as “registrars” and “registries.”
 Any entity that wants to become a registrar must earn ICANN accreditation.

 WHOIS data is key for fixing system problems, maintaining Internet stability, and enhancing the accountability of registrants.